byu-cpe/ecen520_student/ddr/ip/ip.md

 vmap unisims_ver /tools/Xilinx/Vivado/2024.1/data/questa/unisims_ver
 ```

-You can run the simulation in GUI mode by executing the following command: `source ddr_top_sim.do`
+You can run the simulation in GUI mode by executing the following command: `source example_nexys4_top_sim.do`
 You will manually need to execute `run` to run the simulation.
 Run the simulation to answer the following questions.
-Put your answers under the heading: "DDR Controller Simulation".
+Put your answers under the heading: "DDR Controller Simulation". **TODO:check questions**
 * What time does the `init_calib_complete` signal go high?
 * What are the values of the `ddr2_dq` signals during the first write caused by the `BTNL` button press?
 * What is the clock period of the `ddr2_ck_p` clock signal?
 * What is the clock period of the `clk_ui` clock signal?

+No makefile rules are required to simluate this design.

 ### Synthesizing the Design

+Included with the top-level design is the file `example_nexys4_top.xdc` that describes the pinout for the top-level design _excluding_ the pins for the DDR controller.

-A synthesis build script [`ddr_top_synth.tcl`]() has been created to generate a bitfile for the design.
+A synthesis build script [`example_nexys4_top_synth.tcl`](./example_nexys4_top_synth.tcl) has been created to generate a bitfile for the design.
 This synthesis script will read in the top-level design file as well as the files associated with the DDR controller.
 Familiarize yourself with script as you will need to make a similar script for your assignment design.
 Run the script as follows:
 ```
 	vivado -mode batch -source ddr_top_synth.tcl -log ./logs/ddr_top_implement.log -nojournal -notrace
 ```

+Add the following rules in the `ip/makefile`:
-Create a makefile rule to generate the bitfile for the design.
+* A `make_example_bit` rule that creates a bitfile for the example design.
+* A `clean` rule that cleans all the generated files for the example design (including the `example_design` directory and IP files).

 ### Running the Design

 After generating the bitfile, program the Nexys4 DDR board with the bitfile.
-Run the design and make sure you can read and write data to different addresses of the DDR memory.
+Run the design and make sure the calibration LED lights up indicating that the DDR controller has been properly calibrated.

 At this point you have all the files you need to generate your own custom DDR design.